-In our example case, the browser was targeted to go to a suspicious website, designed to download malware on your PC.
+In our example case, the browser was targeted to go to a suspicious website, aimed at downloading malware on your PC.

-To fix this, simply remove the URL that comes after .exe”.
+You can fix that by simply remove the URL that comes after .exe”.

-Instead of changing the “Target” field in the “Shortcut” tab, some malware will simply modify your browser homepage.
+Instead of changing the “Target” field in the “Shortcut” tab, some malware might just modify your browser homepage.

 If however, you want to have your own homepage, then check the option to Open a specific page or set of pages and then click on Set pages.
 This should take you to this window where you can add or delete malicious links sneakily set as homepage.